 |Design & Applied Arts||143||$21,425|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2019-2020, 16,733 students took at least one online class at California State University - Chico.
-This is an increase from the 6,024 students who took online classes the previous year.
+In 2020-2021, 14,138 students took at least one online class at California State University - Chico.
+This is a decrease from the 16,733 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering California State University - Chico, here are some more schools you may be interested in knowing more about.